DataBiosphere/toil/docs/running/cliOptions.rst

                         explicit value for this requirement.
 Standard suffixes like K, Ki, M, Mi, G or Gi are supported.
 Default is 2.0G
+  --defaultPreemptable BOOL
+                        Set if jobs that do not specifically prohibit it should able to run on preemptable (spot) nodes.
   --maxCores INT        The maximum number of CPU cores to request from the
                         batch system at any one time.
 Standard suffixes like K, Ki, M, Mi, G or Gi are supported.